Ref 2b.1 |

 |

-RED Information about risk is curtailed/sanitised due to fear of placement commencing.
+Red | Risk information is limited or sanitised to avoid delaying placements.
 Safeguarding information is withheld which can put the placement at risk and the safety of the child.
-The setting does not quality assure provisions for children on their school rolls. |
+The setting does not quality assure provisions for children on their rolls. |

-AMBER There is evidence to indicate that moving a child is done in the best interest of the child.
-Members of the senior leadership team and the designated safeguarding lead have read the Local Authority guidance about and protocol on the use of and commissioning of Alternative Learning Provision (available on the Bristol City Council Website).
+There is evidence to indicate that moving a child is done in the best interest of the child.
+Members of the senior leadership team and the Designated Safeguarding Lead have read the Local Authority guidance about and protocol on the use of and commissioning of Alternative Learning Provision (available on the Bristol City Council Website).
 There is evidence that the setting has processes to ensure that the safeguarding team, SENDCo and/or behaviour lead work together to monitor the child's needs and placement.
 If a child has an Education Health and Care Plan, there is evidence that an emergency annual review is convened.
 There is a transition plan which ensures safety and mitigates risk.
 The setting only commissions from the Local Authority Alternative Provision framework and exercises its own quality assurance processes. |

-GREEN In addition to conditions in the AMBER
+In addition to conditions in the AMBER:

 Where a child remains on the setting’s roll.